Reporting

 Output Formats

-Each output type serves a different audience: live operator work, shareable narrative reports, or downstream automation.
+Each output type serves a different audience: live operator work, shareable narrative reports, packaged evidence, or downstream automation.

 CLI